4G vs 5G: Understanding the differences in Canada

 Not in a 5G Area Yet?
 NetJOI Has You Covered ✅

 Looking for fast, reliable Internet right now?
-Skip the wait for mobile 5G and check out NetJOI’s blazing-fast home Internet service – with no contracts, no price hikes, and no hassle.
-Whether you’re gaming, working from home, or streaming your favourite shows, we’ve got a plan to match.
+Skip the wait for mobile 5G and get reliable home Internet today.
+Explore NetJOI’s Internet plans, Digital Phone, and licensed IPTV all with locked-in pricing and no contracts.
+Whether you’re gaming, working from home, or streaming your favorite shows, we’ve got a plan to match.
 Check availability ›

 Comparing 4G and 5G in Canada